 Is there a way for departments within a supplier company to collaborate to complete a rating?

 Yes, for ease of collaborating within multiple departments in your company we have added a new feature to the rating platform.
 A macro enabled offline excel module that contains all survey questions can be downloaded from the online rating platform once you find/create your buyer you wish to rate.
 Then, the questions can be forwarded to the relevant departments in your company.
 Note that all responses must be entered into one copy of the spreadsheet.
 Once the offline excel module is completed, it is uploaded onto the online platform and the designated Supplier Admin submits the questionnaire.
 For more information about this useful feature, read the “Instructions for using Excel Offline Module” in the Documents Manager found on the Navigation menu on the left side of the rating platform.

 How long does it take to complete a rating?

 Although actual time will vary for each buyer rated, it will likely take 30 minutes to complete all the questions for each company.
 To maximize efficiency, we allow up to four users per supplier company, including supplier administrator, to access the rating site and input information.

 What happens with the data suppliers submit?

-Buyers are rated on seven separate categories of purchasing practices that have been previously identified as critical to suppliers.
-Buyers who receive five or more ratings during each cycle are given an overall score grading their purchasing practice performance; these ratings are given to the buyer and also made public (after two rating seasons).
+Retailers or brands are rated on seven separate categories of purchasing practices that have been previously identified as critical to suppliers.
+Retailers or brands who receive five or more ratings during each cycle are given an overall score grading their purchasing practice performance; these ratings are given to the retailer or brand.